Frequently Asked Questions

 - Why do I need a controller heatsink?

 A cool controller will run more efficiently, and will last longer.
 Short bursts of power may not overheat your controller, but if you hope to have a 100 mile range, your controller is likely to overheat without a heatsink.
 (You may not need a heatsink if you have a metal bulkhead you are bolting the controller to.)

 An adapter plate helps match an electric motor to automotive transmissions.
 One side of the adaptor plate bolts directly to your vehicle's transmission bell housing while the other side is bolted to the electric motor through a spacer block.
 If using a clutch, the motor shaft may attach to the original flywheel with an adapter flange machined for a perfect match.
 After correct installation, the motor and transmission are positioned exactly as the original manufactured equipment.
 Thunderstruck Motors can provide support for some VW installations, but numerous options can be found by running an internet search for an EV adapter plate designed for your specific vehicle model.

 - Why do I need a display?

-A display is used to show the EV operator essential information for safely operating the system.
-Information like pack voltage and current, motor RPM and temperature, can be invaluable, and they can also enhance your enjoyment by increasing your understanding and confidence the system.
-When you know more about your electric system, you will be able to respond to it for increased safety and longer life.
-Also, understanding EV operating data can make communication with other EV enthusiasts more enjoyable and informative.
+A display will allow you to see essential information for safely operating your system.
+Information like pack voltage,current, motor RPM and temperature can be invaluable and enhance your enjoyment by increasing your understanding and confidence in the system.
+The more you know about your electric system, the better able you are to respond to it for increased safety and longer life.
+Understanding EV operating data can also make communication with other EV enthusiasts more enjoyable and informative.
 See our Instrumentation Page for some display options we support.